mahuntington/panpsychism/unit_03/w08d02/morning_exercise/README.md

 ### Trello

-We're doing small applictions and don't need all the fancy stuff that comes with Jira, so we'll use *Trello* to mimic the flow that you will be using during production !
+We're doing small applictions and don't need all the fancy stuff that comes with Jira, so we'll use *Trello* to mimic the flow that most of you will be using during production!